Frontiers of chaotic advection: Perspectives

 \subsection{Dynamics of the wall}

+Since almost all flows of interest have solid boundaries, it is obviously important to establish what effects walls have on the dynamics of mixing.
+This topic has been surprisingly little explored, and although there are some important results described below, much remains to be done.

-Walls have a dramatic effect on the mixing rate, because the no-slip boundary condition ensures that all points on (stationary) walls are parabolic fixed points.
+Walls have a dramatic effect on the rate of mixing because the no-slip boundary condition ensures that all points on (stationary) walls are parabolic fixed points.
 This manifold of non-isolated degenerate fixed points makes the resulting advective dynamical system non-hyperbolic.
 But this non-hyperbolicity is different from that arising from the presence of KAM islands, because the fractal hierarchy of cantori and inner islands is absent near walls.
-Since almost all flows of interest have solid boundaries, it is obviously important to establish what effects walls have on the dynamics of mixing.
-This topic has been surprisingly little explored, and although there are some important results described below, much remains to be done.

-In closed flows, the presence of walls slows down mixing, as should be expected from the parabolic fixed points on the wall: as reported in \textcite{Gouillart2007}, the variance of the concentration distribution of a passively advected scalar field decays in time following an algebraic law, as opposed to the exponential decay observed in the absence of boundaries.
+In closed flows (Section~\ref{closed}), the presence of walls slows down mixing, as should be expected from the parabolic fixed points on the wall: as reported in \textcite{Gouillart2007}, the variance of the concentration distribution of a passively advected scalar field decays in time following an algebraic law, as opposed to the exponential decay observed in the absence of boundaries.
 This is caused by the slow dynamics of the portions of the fluid in the vicinity of the walls.
 Interestingly, if the walls of a container are rotated as part of the mixing protocol, it has been demonstrated experimentally \cite{Gouillart2010} that the exponential decay of correlations is recovered.
 This is achieved because rotation of the walls creates a dynamical barrier surrounding a central chaotic region, and isolating it from the wall.
 This shows that moving boundaries can result in very different mixing dynamics, and there is currently no general theory capable of predicting mixing dynamics in the presence of multiple moving boundaries.
+In the classic system of fluid in a closed container (fixed walls) being mixed by moving rods (moving boundaries), in some circumstances one can prove that the advective dynamics has a strictly positive topological entropy, and is therefore chaotic \cite{Thiffeault2008}.
+Despite that, the variance of an advected scalar still decays exponentially because of the walls.
+This highlights the fact that there is no general understanding of the connection between dynamical invariance of the advective system and the mixing dynamics of an advected scalar with finite diffusion.